paolodeangelis/Energy-GNoME/docs/blog/posts/material_page.md

 </div>

 - For each material, highlight the AI-driven predictions for its potential energy applications.
-- Note some materials, such as cathodes for multivalent batteries, may demonstrate versatility and suitability across multiple energy domains.
+- Note that some materials, such as cathodes for multivalent batteries, may demonstrate versatility and suitability across multiple energy domains.

 ### 4. Predicted Properties
 <div style="text-align: center;" markdown>